hrushikesh93/clipboardcopy/README.md

 # clipboardcopy
-copies the content present in clipboard.
+1. copies the content present in clipboard.
+2. it only works on windows.
+3. after copying whatever present in cliploard it prints everything to a .txt file